Abortion Risks and Side Effects

 Tell your doctor if you have had an abortion and are experiencing any of these symptoms.
 They may be able to help.

 The US has come a long way in making abortion “safe and affordable for all women.”
 However, abortion does have risks.
 This fact is true for abortion providers in Buffalo, Rochester and throughout the US, whether medical services are provided within an affluent neighborhood or a poverty-stricken one.
 The risk associated with any medical procedure does not change based on price.

 Any physician will agree that safety is not a guarantee when it comes to medicine and is why you must sign a consent form before beginning any treatment.
 That includes medical and surgical abortions.

 Could abortionists in Western NY improve the safety of abortion?
 Yes!
 For instance, routine pre-abortion ultrasound scanning is not required in NYS.
 That means that rather than providing a woman (and her doctor) with a full picture of what’s going on inside, issues such as ectopic pregnancy are diagnosed solely on a woman’s symptoms.
-However, ectopic pregnancies can be asymptomatic25 and medical abortions should not be given with an ectopic pregnancy.26 There is also a possibility that the fetus is not viable or that the woman is not even pregnant.
+However, ectopic pregnancies can be asymptomatic25 and medical abortions should not be given with an ectopic pregnancy.26 There is also a possibility that the woman is not even pregnant.
 It is never safe for a woman to receive a medical procedure that is not necessary.
 CompassCare provides free ultrasound screening at every appointment.

 Doctors are also not obliged to routinely prescribe antibiotics to women who receive a medical abortion.
 According to the US National Library of Medicine, “A small number of patients died due to infections that they developed after they used mifepristone and misoprostol to end their pregnancies” and women may not realize the severity of their infection until it’s too late.27 A weakened immune system can increase your risk of infection, as well as untreated cases of chlamydia or gonorrhea (also often asymptomatic), which could lead to an infection known as PID that can seriously affect a woman’s future reproductive health.